Scholarships at Age 16 - Entry Into The Sixth Form Of The College

 The entry requirement for an external candidate is subject to the minimum GCSE entrance requirements being obtained, which are 6 A grades at GCSE, or the equivalent.

 Academic Scholarships are awarded on the strength of the candidate's GCSE results and interview.
-There is no need to apply for an academic scholarship as all registered candidates are automatically considered if 10 A* grades are achieved at GCSE or equivalent in points across 10 subjects.
+There is no need to apply for an academic scholarship as all registered candidates are automatically considered if 85 points (an average of 8.5 per GCSE) are achieved at GCSE or equivalent in points across 10 subjects.

 Academic Scholarships are normally honorary and so do not carry any fee remission.
 All other aspects of the Scholarship Programme remain the same.